 Everyone needs a different level of support with their studies.
 It can be hard when studying online or returning to study after some time to stay motivated to complete your readings and assignments.
 Do your research to check the level of support you will get from tutors at the school you are considering.
 You should ask them whether the department provides each student with a personal tutor who they can meet with a couple of times a term throughout the course to discuss the course materials and handle administrative questions.

-The international team of researchers and fellows in our Department of African History and Political Thought and in our Department of Education design and develop African history courses that help students engage in critical conversations about the history of the continent.
-The departments’ sole focus is to help students dive into the historical narratives of the continent which have helped to shape modern African consciousness.
+The international team of researchers and fellows that support our Foundation Certificate in African History and our research centre design and develop African history courses that help students engage in critical conversations about the history of the continent and its diaspora.
+As educators and researchers, our sole focus is to help students dive into the historical narratives of the continent which have helped to shape modern African society.
 Thus, studying in this department will help you develop a thorough understanding of Africa and the world.
 In addition to all this, all our courses are run online to make them convenient and accessible to all students.

 If you are interested in studying for the Foundation Certificate, please send our admissions team an email to email@example.com or using the form below and we can schedule a call to discuss things further or register you for one of our open days.